What Is Miso? Exploring Its Types, Uses, and Nutritional Benefits

 At first, only the elite were able to enjoy the taste of miso due to its scarcity.
 Sengoku samurai warriors used it to boost their energy before going into battle, and so it became a regular food in their diets.

 By the middle of the 14th century, miso had become a hit with everyone, from kings to farm workers.
-They loved it's taste, ability to be easily preserved, and nutritional value as it was a useful source of protein.
+They loved its taste, ability to be easily preserved, and nutritional value as it was a useful source of protein.
 When times were tough, people even traded with it instead of money.

 There was a time when your social rank could be seen in the kind of miso you ate.
-The elite and samurai only went for rice miso made which was made exclusively from white rice.
+The elite and samurai only went for rice miso which was made exclusively from white rice.
 This kind was so pricey that people gave it as presents for special occasions, or used it like money.
 Poor field workers weren't allowed to use the rice they grew for their miso, so they tossed in whatever they had, like cracked rice or other grains, such as millet or barley.
 This is why, even today, the dark miso these grains make is sometimes called "poor man's miso."

 How Is Miso Made?

 Making miso is a slow process, taking anywhere from several months to around one year.
+The traditional process includes the following steps:

-Next, the cooled soy mash is combined with koji.
+Adding Koji: The cooled soy mash is combined with koji.
 This introduces enzymes that play a vital role in breaking down the proteins and carbohydrates in the soybeans, initiating the fermentation process.
-Salt is mixed in, acting as a preservative and flavour enhancer, while also preventing unwanted bacterial growth.
-Warm water is added to the mixture to achieve the right consistency for fermentation.

 Types of Miso